libriscv/rvscript/README.md

 Note that some benchmarks have and will continue improve in the future, and I don't update the gist often.
 The key benchmark is showing the low overhead to calling into the script.

-The overhead of a system call is around 23ns last time I measured it, so keep that in mind.
-If you can share memory between the engine and the machine you can benefit greatly by not having to use system calls for simple things.
+The overhead of a system call is around 5ns last time I measured it, so keep that in mind.
+The threshold for benefiting from using a dedicated system call is very low, but for simple things like reading the position of an entity you should be using shared memory.
+Read-only to the machine.

 The cost of doing a function-like system call (trapping jumps) can be higher than a regular system call because the caller has to save registers, and there is no way to indicate that a function call clobbers nothing that I know of.
 If there is, it would be quite interesting.
 Take a look at `syscall.hpp:21` to see how it's done.